engagingnewsproject/enp-platform/Readme.md

     *   Click Generate Credentials to return to the previous page
     *   Click the Generate Credentials button at the top
     *   Leave this page open for easy access in the next step
-11. Connect Local to WP Engine
+3. Connect Local to WP Engine
     *   Open the Local application on your computer
     *   Click Connect at the top left
     *   Click LOG IN TO YOUR HOST
     *   Select WP Engine
     *   Copy and paste your WPE API credentials, from the previous step
     *   Click LOGIN TO WP ENGINE
-12. Pull to Local from WP Engine
+4. Pull to Local from WP Engine
     *   This process needs to take place the very first time you pull to Local from WP Engine. ** If you are not added as a user on the remote WP install [add your user profile via phpMyAdmin](https://wpengine.com/support/add-admin-user-phpmyadmin/).
     *   Ensure you’ve already connected Local to your WP Engine account
     *   Open Local on your computer
     *   Go the Connect tab
     *   Locate a Site in the list
     *   Click PULL TO LOCAL
-    *   Choose whether or not to include the database
+    *   Choose whether or not to include the database, if you include the database then you can skip steps 6 and 7
-13. (optional) In wp-config.php: keep debug warnings from displaying on the front end
+5. (Optional) In wp-config.php: keep debug warnings from displaying on the front end

     ```
     define( 'WPE_CLUSTER_ID', '0' );